casus/autoencoder-regularisation/README.md

 Before running any files in the repository, change the directory to `./autoencoder-regularisation-` using `cd ./autoencoder-regularisation-`

+Then train the autoencoders with the following data using the corresponding commands:

 * 15-dimensional circle: `python ./cycle_tori_experiments/circle_exp.py`
 * 15-dimensional torus: `python ./cycle_tori_experiments/tori_exp.py`
 * 1024-dimensional torus: `python ./cycle_tori_experiments/tori_dim_1024_exp.py`

 ![plot](./display/consolidated.png)

-The image shows different autoencoder embeddings of high dimensional tori to their intrisic three dimensional space
+The image shows different autoencoder embeddings of high-dimensional tori to their intrinsic three-dimensional space

 ## Preprocessing of MRI brain scans dataset